MythraV/mrcnn-utils/README.md

 ```

 ### Python3 support for ROS
-This need some compiling from source and some setup changes
+Mask_RCNN files are written in python3, so we need to compile ROS package for python3
+compatibilty.

-Create a mask_ws
+Create a ros workspace for Mask_RCNN (mask_ws)
 Only issue with setting up python3 support for ROS distros before noetic is cv_bridge
 To do this, follow [this link](https://medium.com/@beta_b0t/how-to-setup-ros-with-python-3-44a69ca36674).